~/tools / dns-explainer

 v=DKIM1

 Version tag.
-Always set to DKIM1.
-Signals this is a DKIM public key record, not something else.
+Always "DKIM1".
+Tells receivers this is a DKIM public key record.

 k=rsa